The online Master of Arts in Elementary Education degree at Appalachian

 - hold a valid North Carolina “A” level teaching license or equivalent from another state.

-NOTE: if the North Carolina teaching license is in an area other than elementary education, before the applicant is eligible to receive the M level license, he or she must pass the elementary education NES Foundations of Reading and General Curriculum Tests.
+Note: If the North Carolina teaching license is in an area other than elementary education, before the applicant is eligible to receive the M level license, he or she must pass the NES Foundations of Reading and Praxis 7803: Elementary Education: Content Knowledge for Teaching Mathematics CKT test.

 - Completed online application to graduate school